KeithSloan/FreeCAD_Python_GDML/README.md

    The branch is experimental and I would appreciate feedback see https://github.com/KeithSloan/FreeCAD_Python_GDML/issues/29

-   It could be that files like Alic.gdml do not load with the master branch due to a bug(s).
+   It could be that files like Alice.gdml do not load with the master branch due to a bug(s).
 So if you do find a volume that will not expand then please report this so things can be debugged.

 ### The `comp+scan` (experimental branch)